How to Mix Paint for Your Spray Gun: 8 Simple Steps

 8. Cleaning the Equipment

-When you get done, it is essential to clean all your tools.
+When you get done, it is essential to clean your tools.
 This includes things like your paint strainer and bucket, which are easy to forget about after you’ve been spraying for a while.
 You’ll need to run water through the spray gun a few times to ensure that you remove all the paint.

 Be sure to clean your safety gear too.
 These things can get worn out, especially after extensive exposure to paint fumes.
 You may need to change filters and replace safety equipment.